pureliani/formix/README.md

 When the form is submitted, it prevents the default form submission behavior and if the form is valid, calls the submit function from the provided context.

 ### Example
-Here's an example of how to use the Form component:
 ```tsx
 import { createForm, Form, useField } from '@gapu/formix';
 import { z } from 'zod';